Venice Beach chase: Police take man into custody after bizarre foot pursuit in shallow waves

 The circumstances that led to the incident were not immediately clear.

-Shortly after 2 p.m., a group of officers were seen pursing the man as he intermittently ran into the waves as they crashed onto shoreline.
+Shortly after 2 p.m., a group of officers were seen pursuing the man as he intermittently ran into the waves that were crashing along the shoreline.

-Nearly 30 minutes later, the man stumbled in the shallow water and police pounced on him.
-He was handcuffed and taken to an LAPD vehicle after a brief apparent struggle.
+Nearly 30 minutes later, the man stumbled in the shallow water and a group of policemen pounced on him.
+He was handcuffed and escorted to a nearby LAPD vehicle after a brief apparent struggle.

 Venice Beach chase: Police take man into custody after bizarre foot pursuit in shallow waves